Dhamyal Town

-Dhamyal Town is a village of Jhelum District in the Punjab province of Pakistan.
+Dhamyal Town (Urdu: دھمیال ٹاؤن) is a village of Jhelum District in the Punjab province of Pakistan.
 It is located at 33°19'0N 73°44'0E with an altitude of 447 m.
 Dhamyal Town is approximately less than a mile away from the famous Muhammad of Ghor's tomb.

 History

 The name Dhamyal Town (Also spelled as Dhamial Town) was taken from the locals' history.
-Dhamyal is a branch of the well known Rajput tribe which ruled the South Asia for centuries.
+Dhamyal caste is a branch of the well known Rajput tribe.
 The village itself was formed in early as 12th century after Muhammad of Ghor invaded and conquered India.
 The Village has had a few names in the past but most of those were related to Dhamyal or Dhamial which is the name of the Jatt tribe residing within the place.